57ashu/RepData_PeerAssessment1/PA1_template.md

 MeanPerDay.imputed <- mean(StepsPerDay.imputed, na.rm = TRUE)
 MedianPerDay.imputed <- median(StepsPerDay.imputed, na.rm = TRUE)
 ```
-The mean and median number of steps per day including imputed data are `MeanPerDay.imputed` and `MedianPerDay.imputed`, respectively.
+The mean and median number of steps per day including imputed data are 1.0766189\times 10^{4} and 1.0766189\times 10^{4}, respectively.
 The mean remains the same as prior to imputation, while the median value increased slightly.
 ## Are there differences in activity patterns between weekdays and weekends?

 ```r